 It is best that you keep to some of your old routine and do things that give you a break.
 Stay in touch with your own friends and get out when you can - even if you do not feel like it.
-In fact your relative or friend may feel a little guilty that you are not getting out enough.
-Make time for a break each day: a walk to the shops, a trip to the hairdresser/barber, the library or cinema, or the odd evening out with friends.
-Give yourself little treats at home: read a favourite magazine or newspaper, sit down for a leisurely cup of tea or coffee, or have a relaxing soak in the bath.
+In fact, your relative or friend may feel a little guilty that you are not getting out enough.
+Make time for a break each day: a walk to the shops, a trip to the hairdresser/barber, the library or cinema, or coffee or an evening out with friends.